rikkaka/template-master/README.md

 ```bash
 tempmaster add <template_path>
 ```
+<template_path> can both be a file or a folder.

-Also can use --rename to add a renamed template:
+Use --rename to add a renamed template:
 ```bash
 tempmaster add example.tex --rename renamed.tex
 ```